tine20/tine20/README.md

 ## Business Edition
-For all those who are not willing or able to be part of the community as an active contributor, and for organisations who prefer stability and support over innovation we created our [Tine 2.0 Business Edition](http://www.tine20.com).
+For all those who are not willing or able to be part of the community as an active contributor, and for organisations who prefer stability and support over innovation we created our [tine Business Edition](http://www.tine20.com).

 Once a year we take a subset of well proven and stable applications and features from our community edition and build a new major release of our business edition.

-Each [Tine 2.0 Business Edition](https://www.tine20.com/en.html) is maintained with security patches and bug fixes for at least two years.
+Each [tine Business Edition](https://www.tine20.com/en.html) is maintained with security patches and bug fixes for at least two years.
 Our [partners](https://www.tine20.com/en/contact.html/) offer a wide range of commercial support for different business needs.

 ## Quickstart with Docker Compose

-Head over to dockerhub to give Tine 2.0 a try on your favorite Docker host: https://hub.docker.com/r/tine20/tine20
+Head over to dockerhub to give tine a try on your favorite Docker host: https://hub.docker.com/r/tine20/tine20

 ## Reporting security issues